forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ### Email notifications

-Forseti Security can send email notifications using the SendGrid API.
+Forseti Security can send email notifications using the SendGrid or Mailjet API.
 SendGrid is the suggested free email service provider for GCP.
 For information about how to get 12,000 free emails every month, see [Sending email with SendGrid](https://cloud.google.com/appengine/docs/standard/python/mail/sendgrid).